 The pathway coursework, seen in the image below, allows for candidates such as yourself to begin the journey with introductory (though rigorous) education courses.
 These introduce teaching, understanding of child and human development, innovative thinking in education, how to work with families and communities, and opportunities to have field experiences in classrooms.
 To be eligible for TREP, students must take at least one of the courses listed below during 12th grade.
 Note that the course numbers listed here are from within the community college system and may change depending on the institution to which one transfers.
+(Click here for a list of MSU courses eligible for TREP.)
 Students participating in Pathways2Teaching and Teacher Cadet programs during 12th grade are eligible.

 Once selected into TREP, candidates must take at least one of the courses listed each fall and maintain a minimum GPA of 2.0.

 Steps to Apply for TREP

 There are a limited number of slots available each year.
 Please follow the steps below very carefully.
 All materials must be submitted by March 30 of your senior year.
 Notification of awards will be made in May.
 Late applications will only be considered if there are unused awards available.
 If at any point in the process you are no longer interested, please let us know as soon as possible.